gerardo-cortes/cortes-gerardo.github.io/README.md

 # cortes-gerardo.github.io
 _Resume / Portfolio / Blog_

 ## Description
-This is a personal static site using [Jekyll](https://jekyllrb.com/) to showcase my _Resume / Portfolio / Blog_, you can see the result at [cortes-gerardo.com](http://cortes-gerardo.com)
+This is a personal static site using [Jekyll](https://jekyllrb.com/) to showcase my _Resume / Portfolio / Blog_, you can see the result at mi site [cortes-gerardo.com](http://cortes-gerardo.com)

 ---